abhi2596/SetOpDSL/SetOpDSL.md

 # To run this DSL
-run navigate from src to main
+Navigate from src to main
 In main SetDSL.scala is the file which contains the code For testing navigate to test in test SetDSLtest.scala